Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Introduction

 A minimal and widely adopted strategy to model dynamical dark energy is through phenomenological parametrizations of the equation--of--state parameter $w(z)$ \cite{Gao:2024ily,Bandyopadhyay:2019ukl, Yang:2018uae, Gong:2005de}.
 Such parametrizations allow for controlled departures from a pure cosmological constant without committing to a specific microscopic realization.
 Among the various proposals, one--dimensional parametrizations play a special role owing to their simplicity, stability, and direct interpretability in terms of observational constraints.
 In this context, the Gong--Zhang parametrizations \cite{Gong:2005de} constitute a particularly well--behaved class.
-They are explicitly constructed to recover the matter--dominated background at high redshift and to generate smooth, monotonic deviations from $\Lambda$CDM only at late times, thereby preserving early--Universe physics while enabling observationally testable modifications of cosmic acceleration.
+They are explicitly constructed to recover an effective matter–dominated expansion behaviour and to generate smooth, monotonic deviations from $\Lambda$CDM only at late times, thereby preserving early--Universe physics while enabling observationally testable modifications of cosmic acceleration.
 This makes them especially suitable for isolating late--time dynamics using low--redshift probes alone.\\

 While most observational studies of dark energy focus primarily on background expansion or linear growth observables \cite{Sagredo:2018ahx, Marcondes:2016reb, Kazantzidis:2018rnb}, cosmic acceleration also leaves a cumulative imprint on the formation of cosmic structures.
 From a physical standpoint, this motivates the introduction of diagnostics that capture not only instantaneous expansion or growth rates, but also the integrated history of gravitational clustering.
 Configuration entropy, inspired by Shannon information entropy \cite{Bekenstein:2008smd,Pandey:2017tgy,Das:2018shd,Shannon:1948} and rooted in thermodynamic considerations, provides such a global measure.
 It quantifies the degree of spatial inhomogeneity in the matter distribution and monotonically decreases as gravitational instability amplifies initially small density perturbations.
 As structures form and the Universe becomes increasingly clumpy, configuration entropy dissipates, encoding the irreversible flow of information associated with structure formation.\\